October 15th 2014

 Then the Vanduul Clan stopped.
 They set themselves in orbit of the harvested planet, sending down their own machinery to start processing.

 Eight hours later they finally pulled their harvesters and Scythes back to move on.
-Finally the Clan disappeared into the jump point back to Orion.
+Finally the Clan headed toward a part of the system with nothing in it.
+Wonder where they were going?
 Hope Yezzel’s already back and under cover.

 I spent the rest of the day patching up the ship and cursing my stupidity.